-SPED 6771 Curriculum & Instructional Strategies: Severe Disabilities
+SPED 6771 Curriculum & Instructional Strategies: Severe Disabilities Prerequisite: SPED 6716 or equivalent.

 This class focuses on instruction of pupils with significant cognitive disabilities, particularly children who benefit most from alternative functional curricula and are assessed with alternate approaches in school programs.
 Topics to be addressed include planning and implementing instruction, accessing general curricula, specialized curricula in relevant areas, and alternate assessment strategies.
 Children of preschool and elementary age will be the focus of this class, although much of the content applies across the lifespan.